 - Bottles for shampoo, washing up liquid etc.

 - Tupperware or pyrex type boxes with lids for meat, cheese etc.

-If you’re shopping in a supermarket or greengrocers then some of the reusables above can still be handy.
+If you’re shopping in a supermarket or greengrocers then some of the reusables above are still be handy.

 Our supermarket has a deli counter where they’ll happily place cheese in our container as opposed to plastic film.

 If you eat meat, butchers will often do the same.